 Nintendo reports first annual operating loss

-Pioneer electronic game developer Nintendo loses its edge as Apple products and smart phones become popular for gaming.
+Pioneer electronic game developer Nintendo has been losing its edge as Apple products and smartphones become popular for gaming.
+So instead of trying to beat them, it's joining them.

 Tess Vigeland: Here's evidence that Apple and other smartphone and tablet makers are changing the game in yet another lucrative arena.
 Nintendo reported its first annual operating loss -- ever.
 The video game giant came up short by $533 million for its just-ended fiscal year.
 But it's still a long way from..